sam-hatley/data-engineering-zoomcamp-notes/Self_serve_notes.md

 Once we've connected to `http://localhost:8080/` with the credentials admin@admin.com:root, we can connect using the name `pg-database`: **not** localhost.

+> FYI: just run `docker ps` and connect using the name given there.

 # Dockerizing the Ingestion script

 This includes turning the jupyter notebook into the [ingest_data.py](/2_DOCKER_SQL/ingest_data.py) program.